 Do you have an awesome landing page?
 Have you done anything in terms of landing page optimization?
-Are you looking for leads, but think your page’s bounce rate is higher than it should be?
+Are you looking to generate leads, but think your page’s bounce rate is higher than it should be?
 Do you have B2B lead generation objectives to achieve?

 Let’s check it out.

-When it comes to landing page optimization it should be considered that the chief source of most leads is still search.
+When it comes to creating a landing page it should be considered that the chief source of most leads is still search.
 Increase the chance of a lead finding your landing page in the first place by optimizing it with Google’s search algorithm in mind.

 Optimize your Landing Page’s Title:

 Your landing page’s title is what shows up in the tab.
 This is different than your page headline, USP or what shows in the URL.
 When creating your page in wordpress or with HTML, keep in mind the title best practices:

 - Keep it short

 - Keep it keyword-centric